How to Keep Your Scuba Mask from Fogging Up - Salinity Swimwear

 Pre-Dive Anti-Fogging Maintenance

-These products usually cost around $6-10 for a two-ounce bottle, but a little goes a long way.
-The bottle should last you a while, and sometimes one treatment will last you multiple dives without reapplication.
+Commercial defog products usually cost around $6–10 for a small bottle — but a little goes a long way.
+One treatment often lasts multiple dives.

 Dive Habits to Prevent Mask Fog